Written by Scribendi

 Thus far, we have only hinted at the amazing benefits of open access regarding knowledge sharing and development.
 Let's look at more concrete examples of the effects of open access.

 Perhaps the most dramatic example is taken from the field of medicine.
-The World Health Organization published a bulletin on "The Impact of Open Access upon Public Health," opening with a story by Arthur Amman, President of Global Strategies for HIV Prevention:
+The World Health Organization published a bulletin titled "The Impact of Open Access upon Public Health," opening with a story by Arthur Amman, President of Global Strategies for HIV Prevention:

 "I recently met a physician from southern Africa, engaged in perinatal HIV prevention, whose primary access to information was abstracts posted on the Internet.
 Based on a single abstract, they had altered their perinatal HIV prevention program from an effective therapy to one with lesser efficacy."